piku/piku.github.io/docs/features.md

 ## Supported Platforms

-`piku` is intended to work in any POSIX-like environment where you have Python, `nginx`, [`uWSGI`][uwsgi] and SSH: it has been deployed on Linux, FreeBSD, [Cygwin][cygwin] and the [Windows Subsystem for Linux][wsl].
+`piku` is intended to work in any POSIX-like environment where you have Python, `nginx`, `uwsgi` and `ssh`: it has been deployed on Linux, FreeBSD, [Cygwin][cygwin] and the [Windows Subsystem for Linux][wsl].

 As a baseline, it began its development on an original 256MB Rasbperry Pi Model B, and still runs reliably on it.

-But its main use is as a micro-PaaS to run applications on cloud servers with both Intel and ARM CPUs, with Debian and Ubuntu Linux as target platforms.
+But its main use is as a micro-PaaS to run applications on cloud servers with both Intel and ARM CPUs, with either Debian or Ubuntu Linux as target platforms.

 ## Supported Runtimes